-FIGURE 3-1 shows the system's 20 internal disk slots.
-Disk slots are numbered from 0 to 19.
-When adding a new disk drive to the system, you should install the drive in the lowest available slot number.
+The Enterprise 250 server's internal disk array can accommodate up to six UltraSCSI disk drives.
+FIGURE 2-1 shows the system's six internal disk slots.
+Disk slots are numbered from 0 to 5.
+Select any available slot for the new disk drive.

-FIGURE 3-1 Slot Numbers for Internal Disk Array
+FIGURE 2-1 Slot Numbers for Internal Disk Array